mamonaco1973/azure-setup/README.md

 * [Install Latest Terraform](https://developer.hashicorp.com/terraform/install)
 * [Install Latest Packer](https://developer.hashicorp.com/packer/install)

-NOTE: Make sure the aws, packer and terraform commands are all in your $PATH.
+NOTE: Make sure the az, packer and terraform commands are all in your $PATH.

 The [check_env](./check_env.sh) script will validate this is set correctly when you run the terraform build.